magento/merchdocs/src/shipping/shipping-label-configure.md

 1. Expand ![]({% link images/images/btn-expand.png %}) the **USPS** section, and verify that the following fields are complete:

    - **Secure Gateway URL** – Magento automatically enters the gateway URL.
-   - **Password** – The password is provided by USPS, and gives you access to their system through Web Services.
+   - **Password** – The password is provided by USPS and gives you access to their system through Web Services.
    - **Length, Width, Height, Girth** – The default dimensions of the package.
 To make these fields appear, set **Size** to `Large`.

 1. Expand ![]({% link images/images/btn-expand.png %}) the **FedEx** section and verify that the following fields are complete: